 Templates are efficient tools when you’re launching a new campaign.
 You won’t have to start from scratch when you can use older templates — updating them to launch new campaigns faster.

 One effective template that we can recommend is monday.com’s marketing campaign template.
 It helps you visualize goals and make decisions based on observable data.

 4) Implement automation

 Task automation is a must-have to remain competitive and efficiently use resources.

 In fact, spending on marketing automation tools is increasing at such a rapid rate that it is projected to exceed $25 billion by 2023 — a 14% annual growth rate.

-And monday.com is on the cusp of the industry, with automations and integrations within our platform that enable teams to focus on creative tasks while technology handles everything repetitive and tedious.
+monday.com offers automations and integrations within our platform that enable teams to focus on creative tasks while technology handles everything repetitive and tedious.

 The fifth and final stage of the marketing management process is to monitor your campaigns to make sure that everything is on track.

 Measuring your metrics in real-time will allow you to see if the objectives you set at the beginning are being met.
 You’ll also be able to optimize and iterate on them for future campaigns.